Best pedal amps 2024: Power up your pedalboard with an amp in a box

 No headphone out

-One of three amp emulators from UA, the Universal Audio Dream ‘65 is our personal favorite when it comes to these stompbox sized pedal amps.
+One of four amp emulators from UA, the Universal Audio Dream ‘65 is our personal favorite when it comes to these stompbox-sized pedal amps.
 Designed to work both in the studio and during live performances, this easy-to-use pedal amp is the perfect antidote if you’re not in AI or machine learning.

 The cab models are sublime and when you use the mobile app you get access to six overall.
 The standard cabs are all 1x12s but the extras offer you the use of two 2x12s and a 4x10.
 There’s an option to use your own impulse responses too.
 Of course, no Deluxe Reverb model would be complete without spring reverb and tremolo, which the Dream ‘65 emulates incredibly well.

-Read the full Universal Audio Dream ‘65 review
+Read our full Universal Audio Dream ‘65 review

 Best pedal amps: Blackstar Amped 1